 A severe or prolonged global economic downturn could result in a variety of risks to our business.
-For example, inflation rates, particularly in the United States, have increased recently to levels not seen in years, and increased inflation may result in increases in our operating costs (including our labor costs), reduced liquidity and limits on our ability to access credit or otherwise raise capital on acceptable terms, if at all.
+For example, high inflation may result in increases in our operating costs (including our labor costs), reduced liquidity and limits on our ability to access credit or otherwise raise capital on acceptable terms, if at all.
 In addition, the U.S. Federal Reserve has raised interest rates in response to concerns about inflation, which coupled with reduced government spending and volatility in financial markets may have the effect of further increasing economic uncertainty and heightening these risks.
 Risks of a prolonged global economic downturn are particularly true in Europe, which is undergoing a continued severe economic crisis.
 A weak or declining economy could also strain our suppliers and manufacturers, possibly resulting in supply and clinical trial disruption.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.